|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 12 x Fighters

-Afterwards, conducted shakedown training in the Caribbean then via the Panama Canal arriving on July 3, 1943 at San Francisco then departed for Pearl Harbor arriving July 14, 1943 and the next day redesignated CVL-22.
-Conducted training exercises with USS Essex (CV-9) and USS Yorktown.
+Independence conducted a shakedown cruise and training in the Caribbean then via Panama Canal to San Francisco arriving on July 3, 1943 then departed for Pearl Harbor arriving July 14, 1943.
+The next day redesignated CVL-22 and conducted training exercises with USS Essex (CV-9) and USS Yorktown (CV-10).

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|